- Consider objectives

 Begin filling in core items in the storyboard such as lesson, date, etc. It is important to provide basic information on the storyboard so as to distinguish one from the other.
 It is also important to date them so that you do not confuse early storyboards with redesigns.

 - Start pages with a navigation element.

 Since the standard navigation element is consistent throughout much of an educational course, you can usually place this item relatively quickly.
-I will often abbreviate elements such which are repeatedly used such as a basic navigation element.
+I will often abbreviate elements which are repeatedly used, such as a basic navigation element.

 - Include rationale prior to proceeding too far to avoid extra work.